*Pattern updated 3/14/2018. You can go to this blog post to see more pictures of the updated version of the backpack.

 Take your 2 pocket pieces.
 Line up wrong sides together and sew around using 1/4″ seam allowance, leaving an opening for turning on the bottom of the pocket.
 Clip the corners and notch the curves on the bottom.
 Turn right side out and press.
 Top stitch along the top edge of pocket.
 Again, I did double stitch lines, one at 1/8″ and one at 1/4″.
 Take front bag piece and center the pocket 3″ up from the bottom.
 Sew around two short sides and bottom, make sure to back stitch at beginning and end.
 Now, make a mark 5 1/2″ down from the top and centered.
 Use the washer that comes with the magnetic snap to mark slits for prongs snap piece.
 Cut slits and insert female end of magnetic snap.

-And finally, we have the flap piece.
+And finally, we have the flap piece for your DIY toddler backpack.
 Line up the two rounded sides, right sides together.
 Sew along the two short sides and the rounded bottom, leaving the top straight edge open (1/2″ seam allowance).
 Clip the curves, turn right side out and press.
 Top stitch around the 3 sewn edges.
 Double lines are optional.
 Mark a point on the inside of the flap that is 1″ in from the rounded edge and centered along the length.
 Use the washer that comes with the magnetic snap to mark the holes for the prongs.
 Cut a small square of craft fuse interfacing and insert it into the flap so it is centered where the marks are, fuse to the wrong side of the inside flap piece.
 Cut slits for the prongs and insert the male end of the magnetic snap.